Tysons, Virginia: 21st century

-Current developments

 Tysons is seen as a modern prototype of an edge city.
 In its 40-year history, it has been given substantial redevelopment offers for the next 20 to 30 years.
 The area has seen growing interest as plans to make it an urban center were begun in 2010.
 Private-sector development in the United States in combination with political groups have begun the planning process behind the redevelopment of Tysons.
 Two forces are at work in the creation of an edge city, as it can be beneficial to both parties.
 With the redevelopment process taking place there has been an aggressive push to bring in businesses to Tysons.
 Edge cities such as Tysons have specific regional accessibility that has been enhanced by major projects funded by federal and state governments.
 One of the bigger enhancements to transportation specifically to Tysons was the construction "of the Washington Dulles International Airport and an associated access road and the Capital Beltway but also expansions to state roads".

 The plan remains to see Tysons become Fairfax County's downtown core.
 So far, "eight districts have been delimited, with four centered on new metro stations being transit-oriented development districts".
 Future plans for transportation around the area continue to be made.
 "The aims of the plan are for 75% of development to be within half a mile of metro stations, an urban center of 200,000 jobs and 100,000 residents, a jobs balance of 4.0 per household".

 Geography

 Tysons is located at 38°55′7″N 77°13′47″W (38.918485, −77.229833) at an elevation of 486 feet (148 m).
-Located in Northern Virginia at the intersection of Virginia State Route 123 and State Route 7, Tysons is 11 mi west of downtown Washington, D.C. and 6 mi northeast of Fairfax, the county seat.
+Located in Northern Virginia at the intersection of Virginia State Route 123 and State Route 7, Tysons is 11 mi west of downtown Washington, D.C., and 6 mi northeast of Fairfax, the county seat.

 The community lies in the Piedmont upland, about 3.7 mi south-southwest of the Potomac River.
 The highest natural point in Fairfax County, at 520 ft above sea level, is in Tysons.
 Wolftrap Creek, a tributary of nearby Difficult Run, forms the community's northwestern border.
 Two of the creek's tributaries, Moomac Creek and the Old Courthouse Spring Branch, flow north through northwest Tysons.
 Scott Run, a tributary of the Potomac, flows north through eastern Tysons.

-According to the United States Census Bureau, the community has an area of 4.27 sqmi, of which 4.26 sqmi is land and 0.01 sqmi is water.
+According to the U.S. Census Bureau, the community has an area of 4.27 sqmi, of which 4.26 sqmi is land and 0.01 sqmi is water.

-As a suburb of Washington, D.C., Tysons is a part of both the Washington Metropolitan Area and the larger Baltimore-Washington Metropolitan Area.
+As a suburb of Washington, D.C., Tysons is a part of both the Washington metropolitan area and the larger Baltimore–Washington metropolitan area.
 It is bordered on all sides by other Washington suburbs, including McLean to the north, Pimmit Hills to the east, Idylwood to the southeast, Dunn Loring to the south, Vienna to the southwest, and Wolf Trap to the west.